 Beyond simply hoping their dog has gone to a better place, though, some people even question whether their pet is still there, in the afterlife, watching over them.

-When Spirits Remain
+When Dogs’ Spirits Remain

 Whether you believe in a higher power or not, it’s hard to argue when countless people claim to have encounters with pets who have died.

-Take the story of Hobbes, the dog of Robert, Kathy and their son.
-Hobbes died while the son was away at college, but they waited until he was home to share the sad news with him.
-When their son learned of his dog’s death, however, he was confused.
-He’d just seen and petted Hobbes in the hallway.
+Take the story of Hobbes.
+Hobbes died while Robert and Kathy’s son was away at college, but they waited until he was home to share the sad news about their beloved dog.

 Or take Barbara, whose dog, Skila, used to go with her to her chiropractor appointments.
 When Barbara got a call from her chiropractor saying he’d seen Skila running through the hallway — after Skila had died — it was hard to deny the dog’s spiritual presence.

-The Scientific Explanation
+Dogs’ Spirits: The Scientific Explanation